ad-si/dotfiles/README.md

 - set: Warning: $PATH entry "/Users/adrian/.config/yarn/global/node_modules/.bin" is not valid (No such file or directory)
 - Firefox bookmarks
 - Install app store apps with https://github.com/mas-cli/mas
+- Set "Load preferences from a custom folder or URL" in iTerm to `~/dotfiles/terminal`
+- Install TaskLite
+- Printer driver software